xdmnl/api-documentation/source/includes/plugin/_events.md

 });
 ```

-Every time the current conversation changes, an event is sent to our library.
+Every time the current conversation changes (for example, when you click a new conversation in the list), an event is sent to our library.

 The data object sent to the callbacks of the event contains 4 fields: